MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ### Azure login and gateway registration
 In the 2009 release, you may run into issues logging into Azure or registering your Windows Admin Center gateway with Azure.
 The guidance below should help you mitigate these issues:

 * Before using any Azure capabilities within Windows Admin Center, including gateway registration, make sure you are signed into your Azure account in a different tab or window.
-We suggest signing in through the [Azure Portal](https://portal.azure.com/).
+We suggest signing in through the [Azure portal](https://portal.azure.com/).

 * If you successfully sign into Azure during gateway registration but do not see visual confirmation on the **Azure** page of your Windows Admin Center settings, try navigating to a different page in settings before navigating back to the **Azure** page.

 * The Azure sign-in pop-up may appear more frequently in this build and may require administrators to grant Windows Admin Center permissions more frequently.

-* If you have already given admin approval for Windows Admin Center in the Azure Portal and you are still seeing an error message saying “Need admin approval”, try signing into Azure using one of the banners around Windows Admin Center instead of in the **Settings** page.
+* If you have already given admin approval for Windows Admin Center in the Azure portal and you are still seeing an error message saying “Need admin approval”, try signing into Azure using one of the banners around Windows Admin Center instead of in the **Settings** page.

 ### Azure File Sync permissions